th317erd/article-demystifying-promises/README.md

 }
 ```

 Not too complex, eh'?
-As you can see when you boil it down, really we are just adding callbacks to an array, and "resolve" or "reject" just call those callbacks (a single callback calling more callbacks).
+As you can see when you boil it down, really we are just adding callbacks to an array, and "resolve" or "reject" just calls those callbacks (a single callback calling more callbacks).
 This is great!
 Now let's see it in operation:

 ```javascript
 function doSomeLongAsynchronousOperation() {